TheFirstQuestion/Winston/README.md

 ## XKCD
 * monitors channel `xkcd`
-* a simple IFTT recipe sends `xkcd?` when the RSS feed is updated, using the webhookbot
+* a simple IFTT recipe sends `xkcd?` when the RSS feed is updated, using the Keybase webhookbot
 * when `xkcd?` is sent, the RSS feed is checked; any comic posted within 15 minutes is downloaded and sent

 ## Lights
-* looks for `lights on`, `lights off`, `lights dim` and triggers IFTT actions that match that
+* looks for `lights on`, `lights off`, `lights dim` and triggers IFTT actions that match
 * IFTT Webhook URLs should be stored in `config.js` (an example is provided)

 ---